 The Botany Division features an herbarium of more than 320,000 dried plant specimens.
 The herbarium is the largest in the state and one of the fastest growing in the nation.
 Primarily for a historical record, the herbarium offers research and teaching functions and free identification of local plant specimens.

-Open weekdays 8:00 a.m. to 4:30 p.m. and by special appointment.
+Open by appointment.
 Closed on weekends and holidays.
 Admission is free.

 Department of Biology (318) 342-1790